 PUBG is a realistic first-person shooter, in the sense that characters don’t really matter.
 You don’t have classes to choose from and every agent you get to play is the same.
-The difference is made by the equipment you find and how good you are at using it.
+The deciding factor is the equipment you find.

 This battle royale game revolves around individual skill but the RNG element is not negligible.
 If you stumble upon a great gun right away and run into players who can’t see you or have bad aim, that will significantly boost your chances of winning the round.

 The survival element will make this game a hit for any Half-Life fans who haven’t played it before.
 It’s also a lot of fun to play with friends.

 Remedy Entertainment and Rockstar Studios released Remedy Entertainment in 2001.
 It was truly revolutionary for its genre.

 In fact, it would have been even more revolutionary, but the developers kept delaying the release date of the game and the film ‘The Matrix’ came out in 1999.
 Because of that, Max Payne seemed to have copied the slow-motion effect from the movie but actually, Remedy Entertainment and Rockstar Studios were the ones who invented it first.

 Max Payne is a third-person shooter about a detective who takes matters into his own hands after drug addicts kill his family.
 The story in this game is told in a comic book style and is fully voiced by the people who made it.

 Every single aspect of this game is a masterpiece, from the soundtrack to the story and the action itself.
 Max Payne received a score of 91 from players on Metacritic, which is a rarity in the video games industry.